-Medicinal & practical uses and lore: This is the plant whose aromas, when bruised, are beloved by cats.
+Medicinal & practical uses and lore: Catnip is the plant that when bruised gives off aromas so beloved by cats.
 It seems to have an intoxicating affect on them.
 Living plants that have not been bruised and not giving off an odor are usually not bothered, but once bruised or dried, the cats love it, or as Michael Moore wrote (Ref. #30) "the animal will grovel, drool, and make a benign fool of itself."
 Catnip while not extremely showy, makes a good border plant when used with hyssop.
 Catnip has a long history of folk medicinal use.
 Mrs. Grieve (Ref. #7) reports that the English brewed Catnip Tea before the importation of tea from China.
 (Catnip must be infused, never boiled, to make tea).
 In folk medicine the flowering tops were collected when in full bloom to make an infusion drunk as you would tea.
 This treated fever, colic and nervousness and headaches.
 Tilford (Ref. #39) likewise recommends the plant for a tea, it being high in vitamins and trace minerals.
 Young leaves and buds are edible and added to a green salad with a lemon or herb vinaigrette are said to be delicious.
 Densmore (Ref. #5) reports the Minnesota Chippewa used a decoction of the leaves to treat fever.

 Culpepper (Ref. #4b) described a number of old uses including the following: "It is effectual for any cramp or cold aches, to dissolve cold and wind that afflict the place, and is used for colds, coughs, and shortness of breath.
 The juice thereof drank in wine, is profitable for those that are bruised by any accident.
 The green herb bruised and applied to the fundament, and lying there two or three hours, easeth the pains of the piles; the juice also being made up into an ointment, is effectual for the same purpose."
 (Ref. #4b ; page 223, The English Physician Enlarged.